saydeking/saydeking.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 My dissertation work is comprised of multiple ongoing studies.
+We recently recruited 45 individuals aged 18-25 years old and 15 individuals aged 30 years and older for data collection.
+Each participant completed a total of three video-recorded mock interviews covering the following topics: biographical background, student success or job satisfaction, and mental well-being.
+We extract video, audio, gaze, and physiological cues from video recordings and data collected from an Empatica E4 wrist-worn wearable.
+These data are leveraged to assess deception detection performance in cross-domain and cross-demographic scenarios.

-Currently, we are conducting multimodal data collection to support the exploration of deception detection across video, audio, gaze, and physiological data and across various discussion topics.
-Other project efforts include a survey of the AI-enabled deception detection literature, and qualitative interviews with mental health professionals regarding their perspectives on such technologies in therapeutic settings.
+Currently, we are conducting focus groups with mental health clinicians to inform the safe and ethical integration of AI-enabled deception detection technologies in therapeutic contexts.
+[Click here](https://usf.az1.qualtrics.com/jfe/form/SV_3sYYRG4piad60VU) to take our screening survey!